wangshy/Extinction-Level-Incident/README.md

   * random generated polygon as meteors shape
   * generate a rectangle instead of line as laser beam

-V2.0(TBD)
+V2.0
+* Basic functions:
+  * Restructure file orgnization
-* Using mysql to record user name and score
+  * Using mysql with Spring JdbcTemplate to record user name and score
   * Display highest ten users/score when game over

-V3.0(TBD)
-* Migrate using Spring as a Web application with register/login/logoff functions

-V4.0(TBD)
-* Multi-user concurrently play in the same game
+* Hightlights:
+  * Draw table and score on screen directly